 Follow me on:

-In 2014 I joined the Mathematical and Statistical Methods as part-time teacher in Statistics.
-A year later a part-time position at Wageningen Research business unit Biometris was added.
+In 2014 I joined the chairgroup Mathematical and Statistical Methods (MAT) from Wageningen University as part-time teacher in Statistics.
+A year later a part-time position at the business unit (BU) Biometris of Wageningen Research was added.
 Currently I am full-time employed at Wageningen Universtiy & Research, 14h/week as Lecturer and 24 h/week as Researcher.
-Within Biometris I am also IT contact person, where I act as liason with FB-IT, HPC Anunna and as first contact for colleagues with issues involving network, software and hardware issues.
+Within Biometris, one Wagenngen merger of MAT and BU Biometris, I am also IT contact person, where I act as liason with FB-IT, HPC Anunna and as first contact for colleagues with issues involving network, software and hardware issues.
+Since March 2021 I act as representative for all IT contact persons of the Plant Science Group (PSG ) on the WUR IT Users Council.